serde::__private::ptr

 • Both x and y must be properly aligned.

-Note that even if T has size 0, the pointers must be non-null and properly aligned.
+Note that even if T has size 0, the pointers must be properly aligned.

 §Examples